-Renting our ninety-six acre property is both inexpensive and easy.
-Where else offers you total access to this much acreage and waterfront access in the middle of Howe Sound for $20 a night per person?
-We are incredibly flexible and want to work with you and your group to make your retreat a success.
-Whether it’s a Church family camp, a school grad trip, or a family reunion we are confident we have the place for you.
+Renting the facilities on our ninety-six acre property is both inexpensive and easy.
+We are excited to work with you and your group to make your retreat a success.
+Whether it’s a Church family camp, school group, a school grad trip, a wedding, retreat, or a family reunion we are confident we have the place for you.
 Our rental season is from May to June and September to October for the Main Camp.
-We are able to rent the Lodge out from March to June and September to October.
+We are able to rent the Lodge out from March to June and September to November.

 Please read thoroughly prior to signing and agreeing to the waiver/agreement attached; information has changed.

 The dining hall comes with a fully equipped kitchen, and large ‘dishpit area.
 It can seat roughly 180 people on banquet style tables and benches.
 There is a central fireplace within the dining hall for use on colder days.

 The facility is equipped with 10 ‘basic’ camper cabins.
 Each is equipped with a washroom (no shower) and 5-6 bunk beds with mattresses.
 Bedding is not provided.
 There are ‘staff style’ cabins that sleep varying numbers of people; many of these do have showers.
 Additional showers are located beneath the dining hall.